abbyssoul/libsolace/README.md

 * cpplint (for static code analysis in addition to cppcheck)
 * valgrind (for runtime code verification)

-The project extensively uses C++ features from C++14 standard, so the minimal required version of gcc is gcc-4.9
+This project extensively using C++14 features.
+The minimal required version of gcc is gcc-4.9.

 To install build tools on Debian based Linux distribution: